 A Family History of Reading Struggles May Play a Role

 So, what are the markers for children at-risk for reading problems, particularly dyslexia?
 As probably can be inferred from above, poor phonological awareness, which can be tested long before children enter school, is one marker.
 Another concerning sign is if children are struggling with learning sound-symbol relationships when they begin to read.
 Finally, one of the best predictors we know of for future reading problems is if one or more relatives, particularly parents, struggled with reading themselves.
 Why is this case?
 Because reading difficulties have a large biological component–in other words, reading difficulties run in families, and having a parent who has struggled with reading puts a child at risk genetically for also having reading problems.
-Understanding these signs that put children at risk for reading problems can facilitate early identification, and therefore early intervention.
+Understanding these root causes of non-readers and the signs that put children at risk for reading problems can facilitate early identification, and therefore early intervention.

 For a child to become a successful reader, a variety of different skills need to come together.
 Understanding these basic components of reading development and, more important, using teaching approaches we know work, are critical components of both general and special education.